MrQark/T360/README.txt

 # T360
 Video streaming for T360 platform using ffmpeg.

-Stream.bat is batch file for launching ffmpeg streaming.
+Stream.bat is batch file for launching ffmpeg streaming:

-Description:

 C:\Users\confl\Desktop\ffmpeg\bin\ffmpeg - location of ffmpeg. command should be launched from this folder. you can download ffmpeg for windows here: https://ffmpeg.zeranoe.com/builds/;